 There are many different certified organic seals around the world and each program has minor differences from the others.
 Here in the US we look mainly for the USDA Organic Seal.
-On the next few pages we'll provide links to many of the other programs.
+Follow the links below to learn more about not only the USDA program but many of the other programs around the world as well.

-There are many, many very excellent products which are not certified organic for one reason or another.
+There are many, many very excellent products which do not carry certified organic seals for one reason or another.
 Some examples would be:

 Mineral Makeup/Cosmetics